solacecommunity/solace-prometheus-exporter/README.md

 # Enable TLS on listenAddr endpoint.
 Make sure to provide certificate and private key files when using certType=PEM or or PKCS12 file and password when using PKCS12.
 # can be overridden via env variable SOLACE_LISTEN_TLS or via cli parameter --enable-tls
-enableTLS=false
+enableTLS = false

 # Path to the server certificate (including intermediates and CA's certificate)
 # can be overridden via env variable SOLACE_SERVER_CERT or via cli parameter --certificate=cert.pem
-certificate=cert.pem
+certificate = cert.pem

 # Path to the private key pem file
 # can be overridden via env variable SOLACE_PRIVATE_KEY or via cli parameter --private-key=key.pem
-privateKey=key.pem
+privateKey = key.pem

 # Set the certificate type PEM | PKCS12.
 Make sure to provide certificate and private key files for PEM or PKCS12 file and password.
 # can be overridden via env variable SOLACE_LISTEN_CERTTYPE or via cli parameter --cert-type
-certType=PEM
+certType = PEM

 # Path to the server certificate (including intermediates and CA's certificate)
 # can be overridden via env variable SOLACE_PKCS12_FILE or via cli parameter --pkcs12File=keystore.p12
-pkcs12File=keystore.p12
+pkcs12File = keystore.p12

 # Password to decrypt PKCS12 file.
 # can be overridden via env variable SOLACE_PKCS12_PASS or via cli parameter --pkcs12Pass=passwordHere
-pkcs12Pass=123456
+pkcs12Pass = 123456

 # Base URI on which to scrape Solace broker.
 scrapeUri = http://your-exporter:8080

 # Note: try with your browser, you should see the broker login page, where you can test the username and password below as well.
-# Basic Auth username for http scrape requests to Solace broker.
+# Basic Auth username for HTTP scrape requests to Solace broker.
 username = admin

-# Basic Auth password for http scrape requests to Solace broker.
+# Basic Auth password for HTTP scrape requests to Solace broker.
 password = admin

-# Timeout for http scrape requests to Solace broker.
+# Timeout for HTTP scrape requests to Solace broker.
 timeout = 5s

 # Flag that enables SSL certificate verification for the scrape URI.
 sslVerify = false

 # Flag that enables HW Broker specific targets and disables SW specific ones.
-isHWBroker=false
+isHWBroker = false

 # Flag that enables Usage of the operating system proxy configuration.
 # false=No proxy will be used at all.